Germany

 If you have any corrections, additions or remarks to any of the plates or their descriptions, please e-mail me.

-Moped dealer plate.
-Just like normal moped plates, dealer plates are issued annually by the insurance companies.
-But while normal moped plates have black, green and blue characters in a tri-annual pattern, dealer plates are always red and the first serial letter is always Z.
+Just like normal moped plates, trade plates are issued annually by the insurance companies.
+But while normal moped plates have black, green and blue characters in a tri-annual pattern, trade plates are always red and the first serial letter is always Z.

 Temporary plates.